pybites/pybites.github.io-source/content/guest-codeclub-comms.md

-Title: Rockstar Python Developers need great communication skills too.
+Title: Rockstar Python Developers Need Great communication Skills Too
-Date: 2020-05-04 09:05
+Date: 2020-05-04 09:15
 Category: Communication
-Tags: Communication, Code Club, Python, Mentoring
+Tags: communication, Code Club, mentoring, coaching, soft skills, kids, duck typing, meetups
 Slug: guest-communication-skills
 Authors: Anthony Lister
 Illustration: communication.jpg
 summary: Mentoring children is a whole new challenge, and one that served to help me think about my own communication and empathy skills at work too.
 cover: images/featured/pb-guest.png

-Rockstar Python Developers need great communication skills too.
+Mentoring children is a whole new challenge, and one that served to help me think about my own communication and empathy skills at work too.

 ## Introduction